 Santa Cruz Island

-I woke up early one morning and set out on an hour-and-a-half drive up to the city of Ventura, where I would be catching a ferry to the islands.
+I woke up early one morning and set out on a 1.5-hour drive up to the city of Ventura, where I would be catching a ferry to the islands.
 There’s something about taking a boat to your destination that makes it feel that much more epic.

 Hikes for everyone